CBeebies: Logo and identities

 CBeebies uses many identities throughout the day during the breaks in between shows.
 Most of these idents feature the mascots, named the Bugs, also known as the Bugbies.
 The Bugbies are yellow blobs with faces, and are similar to the ones used by CBBC between 2002 and 2005, with the only difference being the colour: green for CBBC and yellow for CBeebies with both using purple as a similarity.
 Most idents before the late 2010s feature children saying the channel name twice once the logo appears except the Bedtime idents.
 The idents have used a moving blobby, slimy-like background or rounded shapes in any colour.
 Each block has its own ident, and the Bedtime Hour has a few different idents.
 In 2016, new idents were made for each block, replacing the old ones and the slimy moving background idents were rarely shown.
 Idents featuring the CBeebies House with it changing to effect the current season have been used from 2016 to 2023.

 On 15 March 2023, CBeebies underwent a rebranding by Blue Zoo to fully-adopt the BBC's new corporate branding, with the Bugs reimagined in a rounded square-shaped form to evoke the BBC logo, and a new suite of idents and animated scenes incorporating two- and three-dimensional elements.

 Presenters

-Live presenters have been on CBeebies since the channel's launch.
+On-air presenters have been on CBeebies since the channel's launch.
 They are used to fill the gaps between the shows that air on the channel, speaking directly to the child, doing certain activities such as arts and crafts, leading activities based on a topic from the website, showing viewers' birthday cards, and introducing the shows, well as hosting some of the shows.
 Many of the presenters have histories as characters in other services or on children's programmes.